RayHightower/RayHightower.com/_posts/2019-11-04-make-big-plans.markdown

 Burnham is known as a pioneer of the Chicago school of architecture.
 The [Great Chicago Fire of 1871](https://en.wikipedia.org/wiki/Great_Chicago_Fire) leveled most of the city, giving architects a clean slate to create new buildings of concrete and steel.
 People called the new buildings skyscrapers.
 Although Burnham's quote may have applied to Chicago, his words fit any plan that requires significant human effort.

 Example: The [San Francisco Bay-Delta Model](https://www.spn.usace.army.mil/Missions/Recreation/Bay-Model-Visitor-Center/) shown in the photo at the top of this post.
-The model fills an entire 1.5 acre warehouse in Sausalito.
+The model fills an entire 1.5-acre warehouse in Sausalito.
 It's a 3-dimensional concrete + water representation of Bay Area water dynamics.
 Walking the model, you feel like a giant hovering over the entire Bay.

 Make big plans.